tdunlap607/gsd-analysis/README.md

 The schema  was generated using the [GenSON](https://pypi.org/project/genson/0.1.0/) package.
 Each GSD JSON was opened and added to the GenSON schema object to create an overall schema for all potential entries within GSD.

 Below is a condensed schema after loading all GSD entries.
-The complete schema can be seen here:

 ```json
 {